rakutentech/leofs_docs/getting_started.rst

 Purpose
 ^^^^^^^

-This document is intended to give you a step by step guide to setting up LeoFS for the first time.
-For this tutorial, you can easily build "LeoFS stand-alone system".
+This section is a step by step guide to setting up LeoFS for the first time.
+By following this tutorial you can easily build a stand-alone LeoFS system.

 .. note:: In this section, ``LeoFS-Storage``, ``LeoFS-Gateway`` and ``LeoFS-Manager`` are all installed on a single system, with no clustering.